ya-liu/shopfront/README.md

 - `src/controllers` contains server handler functions for each endpoint (create an order, get orders for an email, update one order, delete one order).
 In addition, `src/controllers/shopify.ts` makes the API call to Shopify REST Admin API.

-- `client/src` contains all React components. `src/routes` includes all route components accessible in the app.
+- `client/src` contains all React components. `client/src/routes` includes all route components accessible in the app.

-- `client/src/controller` contains a component that handles the API call to retrieve product data from the Express server.
+- `client/src/controller` contains a controller component that handles the API call to retrieve product data from the Express server.
 The app is optimized to make only 1 API call.
 All components that display product information use the returned results.

 ## Third Party RESTful API